Everest Base Camp Trek with Helicopter Return - 10 Days

 • Sagarmatha National Park Entry Permit: Nrs.
 2000 per person

-The cost of Blue TIMS for Foreign trekkers is Nrs.
-1000 per person and for SAARC countries is Nrs.
-300. Besides, for the Green TIMS, Foreign trekkers need to pay Nrs.
-2000 per person and it costs Nrs.
+The cost of Blue TIMS for foreign trekkers is Nrs.
+1000 per person, and for SAARC countries, it is Nrs.
+300. Besides, for the Green TIMS, foreign trekkers need to pay Nrs.
+2000 per person, and it costs Nrs.
 600 for SAARC countries.

 Requirement of Travel Insurance During the Everest Base Camp Trek with Helicopter Return

-In some cases, trekkers might even have to evacuate if the weather condition degrades all of a sudden, if they fall sick during the ascend, or if they need to stay a few more days due to different external factors.
+In some cases, trekkers might even have to evacuate if the weather conditions degrade all of a sudden, if they fall sick during the ascent, or if they need to stay a few more days due to different external factors.
 Moreover, during the peak seasons, there are also higher chances of belongings being lost or misplaced.
 Even though the Global Adventure Trekking team looks after all of these, trekkers must also be careful and stay prepared for these obstacles during the trekking journey.

-If you purchase travel insurance during the Everest Base Camp Trek with Helicopter return, you can claim the expenses you make in emergency evacuation, extra stay, or hospital bills.
-Moreover, with travel insurance, trekkers can even claim the expenses they make during extra stay on the route or if their belongings are lost.
-So, wouldn't you purchase travel insurance during the Everest Base Camp Trek with Helicopter return even if it is not mandatory?
+If you purchase travel insurance during the Everest Base Camp Trek with Helicopter Return, you can claim the expenses you make in emergency evacuation, extra stay, or hospital bills.
+Moreover, with travel insurance, trekkers can even claim the expenses they make during an extra stay on the route or if their belongings are lost.
+So, wouldn't you purchase travel insurance during the Everest Base Camp Trek with Helicopter return, even if it is not mandatory?

 Highlights of the Everest Base Camp Trek with Helicopter Return